Training Guides

 HACCP (Hazard Analysis and Critical Control Points) is the internationally recognised system for managing food safety.
 This module introduces the core principles and explains how they apply in everyday kitchen operations.
 If you want to go deeper, we also offer dedicated HACCP Level 2 and HACCP Level 3 courses.

 The online Food Hygiene Level 2 course typically takes 4 to 5 hours to complete.
-However, because it is entirely self-paced, you can spread this across multiple sessions.
-Many learners complete it over a couple of days, fitting study around shifts or other commitments.
+Because it is entirely self-paced, you can spread this across multiple sessions.
+Many learners finish it over a couple of days, fitting study around shifts or other commitments.

-There is no time limit for completion — you can start, pause, and resume whenever it suits you.
-The course works on mobile, tablet, and desktop, so you can study during a break, on your commute, or at home.
+There is no time limit for completion.
+Start, pause, and resume whenever it suits you.
+The course works on mobile, tablet, and desktop, so you can study during a break, on the bus, or at home.

 Once you have completed all the modules and passed the assessment, you can download your certificate immediately.

-The £29 licence is not just for Food Hygiene Level 2 — it unlocks the entire Chefs Bay Academy course library.
-So once you have completed Level 2, you might also want to tackle Allergen Awareness, Manual Handling, Fire Safety, or any of the other courses included in your licence.
+The £29 licence is not limited to Food Hygiene Level 2.
+It opens up the entire Chefs Bay Academy course library, so once you have finished Level 2, you could also tackle Allergen Awareness, Manual Handling, Fire Safety, or any of the other courses included.

 Level 1Level 2Level 3